Klortho/node-config/lib/resolver.md

 })),
 ```

-To avoid making this mistake, you could adopt the convention that any value that depends on other config values should be wrapped in its own deferred function.
+To avoid making this mistake, you could adopt the convention that any "leaf" value that depends on other config information should be wrapped in its own deferred function.

-***Only own-properties are available***
+## Algorithm

-During resolution, it maintains two heirarchical trees of data:
+During resolution, the software maintains two trees of data:

- * 1. the config tree, which is the original config data, that includes atoms, objects, and
+1. config tree, which is the original config data, that includes atoms, objects,
- *    deferreds (no resolvers)
- * 2. nd the
- * resolver tree,
- * which shadows, or
-proxies, the config tree.

-  The config tree has only atoms, objects, and deferreds (no resolvers)
+  and deferreds (no resolvers)
+2. resolver tree, which proxies the config tree, and has nodes *only* of type
+  atom and resolver (no objects or deferreds).
+The resolver tree nodes are

-The resolver tree uses getters, but can be thought of as a static tree.
-It has
+  constructed dynamically by the getters, but the tree can be thought of as
-only atoms and resolvers -- a get operation never returns an object.
-The atoms
-are the original object from the config tree.
-*/
+  static.

+These routines are involved during the resolution process:

+***resolve(config)***

+The main entry point.
+This function resolves the entire config tree, evaluating
+and replacing all deferreds.

+It creates a new Resolver object (the "main resolver") from `config` (which is
+the "main" config, or the root of the config tree) and delegates to its
+`resolve()` method.
+Note that this "main resolver" is the object that gets
+passed in as the `cfg` argument of the deferred functions.

+***resolver.resolve()***

+This resolves the config subtree corresponding to this resolver.
+It is a very
+simple recursive process: it iterates over its child nodes, which must be either
+atoms or resolvers:

+* If atom, it is inserted into the config object.
+* If resolver:
+    * Recurse: call its `resolve()` method
+    * Insert this child resolver's config node into our config object

+***resolver getters***

+These invoke `.newNode()` to construct new nodes in the resolver tree, and store
+the results (each node is only created once).

+***resolver.newNode()***

+The argument to this is a node from either the config tree or the resolver tree
+(in other words, it can be of any type).
+If it's an atom or resolver, this merely
+passes it along.
+If it is a deferred, this executes the deferred recursively,
+until the return value is something else.
+If it is an object, then a new
+Resolver object is created to wrap it, and that is returned.